Mad4025/Shopping-list-webapp-Omega-365/README.md

 Check out the `.env.example` file to see a template of how the entire file should look like.

 ### Stripe API key
-> This is where you'll get the API key (for testing, meaning we're using "fake money") for using the checkout in the Web-App.
+> This is where you'll get the API key (for testing, meaning we're using fake money) for using the checkout in the Web-App.
 ---
 1. Go to [stripe](https://dashboard.stripe.com/test/apikeys) and sign up if you don't already have an account.
 2. Copy the `Secret key` and paste it in your `.env` file.
 Check out the `.env.example` file to see a template of how the entire file should look like.